Shane32/GraphQL/CODEGEN-README.md

 ## 6. Update Package Scripts

+**This part assumes that you are using Vite.
+If not, change what you need to accordingly.**

 Modify your `package.json` scripts to integrate GraphQL Codegen with your development and build processes:

 ```json